 And to really rub salt in the wounds, mental health issues trigger changes in the brain that makes us less likely to seek help.
 Let’s just agree that if the universe was a person, it’d be a bored rich guy ruining it for everyone else just for kicks.

 But, this does explain why people with depression and anxiety might be more reluctant to reach out and get some help.
 The best news is that there are so many options for people with a mental health issue that don’t necessarily require too much energy.

 First up, depression can occasionally be the symptom of another medical condition so just to clear the air, it’s always smart to get a check-up with ol’ mate aka your GP just to make sure everything’s all good.

-It’s also good to know that there are people going through the same situation or people who can empathise with your situation, so if you feel up to it, try to reach out to someone you’re comfortable with chatting to.
-Whether that’s a close friend or a family member or someone over at Kids Helpline, they’ll be like a soundboard for you to talk through what you’re experiencing.
+It’s also good to know that there are people going through the same situation or people who can empathise with your situation, so if you feel up to it, try to reach out to someone you’re comfortable chatting with.
+Whether that’s a close friend or a family member or a mental health helpline (like Beyond Blue, QLife and Headspace), they’ll be like a soundboard for you to talk through what you’re experiencing.

 This is a crap metaphor but it’s kinda like when you’re opening a jar but you can’t because the manufacturers are sickos who don’t want anyone to eat their product (that we paid for), so you chuck the jar to someone else and they help you with it.
 Naturally, you already loosened it but it was handy to have them around.

 Crappy metaphor aside, what I’m getting at is this: take baby steps, talk to people who are experienced with mental health issues or who you can chat comfortably with, and go from there.